 The HTV-7 spacecraft will also carry a small reentry capsule designed by JAXA to be assembled by the station crew prior to HTV-7’s departure.
 The cone-shaped capsule measures 2 feet in height and 2.7 feet in width.
 It is an experimental technology demonstration designed to test JAXA’s ability to return small Japanese science cargo from the station for accelerated delivery to researchers.

-The HTV-7’s plans to eject the capsule after departure from the station and several deorbit maneuvers.
-The capsule is to be ejected from the spacecraft’s hatch for a parachute-assisted descent off the coast of Japan and is to be recovered by a JAXA ship.
+The HTV-7 plans to eject the capsule after departure from the station and several deorbit maneuvers.
+The capsule is to be ejected from the spacecraft’s hatch for a parachute-assisted descent off Japan’s coast and recovered by a JAXA ship.

 NASA Television and NASA website has planned to air the live coverage of the launch and capture from 6 am onwards. capture is anticipated at around 7:40 a.m.